-MCOM 542 Multimedia II (3:3:0)
+MCOM 542 Multimedia II (3)

-This is the intermediate course to Multimedia series, which increases the skill level of the student in production, and applies learning theory to the instructional materials.
-This course builds upon the instructional design, learning theory, and skills gained in Multimedia I. Students create advanced multimedia productions using instructional design principles and tools with appropriate pedagogy.
-MCOM 530, MCOM 540
+This is the intermediate course in the Multimedia series, which increases the skill level of the student in production and applying learning theory to the instructional materials.
+This course builds upon instructional design, learning theory, and skills gained in Multimedia I. Students create advanced multimedia productions using instructional design principles and tools with appropriate pedagogy.
+Prerequisite(s): MCOM 540

-MCOM 543 Multimedia III (3:3:0)
+MCOM 543 Multimedia III (3)